1BitCode-Com/git-onboard/README.md

 ![Python](https://img.shields.io/badge/-Python-red?style=flat&logo=python&logoColor=white)
 </div>

-> **Automate the onboarding of local project folders to GitHub with intelligent recovery capabilities…**
+> **Automate the onboarding of local project folders to (GitHub, GitLab, Bitbucket) with intelligent recovery capabilities…**

-**Git Onboard** is a Python script designed to streamline the process of pushing local project folders to GitHub.
+**Git Onboard** is a Python script designed to streamline the process of pushing local project folders to (GitHub, GitLab, Bitbucket).
 It handles everything from ensuring required tools are installed and generating SSH keys, to initializing a Git repository, committing your code, and pushing it to a remote repository—all through a friendly, interactive command‑line interface.

 ## 🚀 New Features (Latest Update)